 The B-24D, named, Hadley's Harem, was Lt.
 Gilbert Hadley's personal airplane and the one he flew, with his CoPilot, Lt.
-James Lindsey, on the mission to destroy Hitler's oil refineries at Ploesti Romania in 1943.
+James Lindsey, on the mission to destroy Hitler's oil refineries at Ploesti, Romania, in 1943.
 As Hadley was approaching his target refinery, code named, "White IV", Hadley's Harem, took two direct flak hits, killing his bombardier.
 Lt.
 Leon Storms, instantly, badly damaging his plane's nose section and number two engine, which caught on fire.
 “We were two to three miles from our target, flying about 50 feet off the ground when we got hit,” one of the gunners, SSgt.
 Newton, remembers.
 “We couldn’t turn because we were in a tight formation with the other planes behind us and in our flight, so we kept flying, powering up to climb over and clear the 200 foot tall smokestacks ahead of us, 200 feet tall.”